Table of contents

 Other promotions for existing customers could include an offer on a purchase now and in the future, or a buy-one-get-one deal that makes them feel rewarded for their loyalty.
 You can also enlist the power of social sharing with an incentive for recommending you to their personal networks.

 3. Convert bargain buyers to return customers

 Take advantage of their excitement and interest by capturing their contact information and adding them to your email list for future communications.
-Offer them a reward to opt in, such as a small discount off a future purchase that they can use once the holiday rush has subsided.
+Offer them a reward to opt in, such as a small discount off a future purchase that they can use once the seasonal rush has subsided.

-As more shoppers head online to find the perfect gift, sellers can capitalize on the rise of eCommerce by launching an online store.
-With a user-friendly eCommerce website, you can stay competitive this holiday season and grow your customer base.
+As more shoppers head online to find the perfect gift, sellers can capitalise on the rise of eCommerce by launching an online store.
+With a user-friendly eCommerce website, you can stay competitive this festive season and grow your customer base.
 Square Online helps you quickly launch an eCommerce website with an intuitive online store builder and easy-to-use eCommerce tools.
 Showcase your items, set up Square for online payments, and you’re ready for this peak shopping period.
 Learn more about Square Online.